 Learn our history, strategy, core principles.
 Just as importantly, we want to learn your story and what motivates you to do this work.

-The orientation will take place Thursday, March 15th from 6 pm to 8 pm.
+The orientation will take place Thursday, December 13th from 6 pm to 8 pm.
 We ask that you attend for the full duration.
-Doors open at 5:30.If you plan to attend, we need your RSVP!
+Doors open at 5:30.
+Location TBD.If you plan to attend, we need your RSVP!
 Fill out the form below and email firstname.lastname@example.org with any questions.It is helpful to include your address so we can facilitate carpools.